offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

 ### Roadmap

+Tor NS API:

 1. Work in a Tor NS API specification: review and finish [Proposal 279][] or work on a new one:
+    * In the case [Proposal 279][] is chosen, it's important to:
-    * Decide on open issues.
+        * Decide on open issues (see the [Appendix: Proposal 279 fixes and improvements][]).
-    * Should be changed to:
+        * Make some changes to:
             * REQUIRE that plugins use Tor to do their queries if those are made outside their local network, to increase privacy and censorship resistance.
-        * Allow for wildcard plugins enable opportunistic service discovery.
+            * Allow for wildcard plugins to enable opportunistic service discovery.
             * Keep the "priority" config in order to allow multiple plugins handling discoveries of regular domains using different methods.
 2. Implement the Tor NS API on C Tor if it's possible to include that in the C Tor roadmap and if there's developer availability for that.
+3. Implement the Tor NS API on arti, perhaps syncing the roadmap when the arti team is working in the Rendezvous v3 implementation?

+DNS-based Onion Service discovery:

-3. Implement address translation plugins:
+1. Implement address translation mechanisms:
     * `[DNSONION]` for .onion on DNS(SEC) with the proper verifications (and write a standard for it).
-4. Build an experimental Tor Browser shipped with a Tor daemon configured with `[DNSONION]`.
+2. Build an _experimental_ Tor Browser shipped with a Tor daemon configured with `[DNSONION]`.
-5. Evaluation period with early adoption and funding campaigns.
+3. Evaluation period with early adoption and funding campaigns.
-6. Implement the Tor NS API on arti, perhaps syncing the roadmap when the arti team is working in the Rendezvous v3 implementation?

 The roadmap for this phase may also includes fixes and low-hanging fruit.